The SoRoTo 100L: Most Popular Ideal for Resin Bound Gravel

-A: Occasionally, our forced action mixers are sent straight from manufacturers in Denmark to our customers in their original and protective wrapping meaning they have to unpack the machine and attach parts to the mixer before use.
+Occasionally, our mixers are sent straight from manufacturers in Denmark to our customers in their original and protective wrapping meaning they have to unpack the machine and attach parts to the mixer before use.

-A: The adjustable legs on a SoRoTo 100L forced action mixer means that the height of the chute from the floor can vary.
+The adjustable legs on a SoRoTo 100L mixer means that the height of the chute from the floor can vary.
 The maximum chute height on the SoRoTo 100L is 60cm.